-The Socceroos have become one of the most exciting teams in world football.
+The Socceroos are regular participants nowadays at World Cups.
 Since their days of struggling through the Oceania zone, Australia have shifted their affiliation to Asia and, since then, have seen a massive reversal of fortunes.

 WORLD CUP CAMPAIGNS